gandys/INE/README.md

 "1.
-A tool for learning from the Spanish EPA "
+EPA.ipynb : A tool for learning from the Spanish EPA.
+The tool is explained in EPA.pdf"

 "2.
-The Spanish EES files in CSV format that are not availible in the INE website (years 1995, 2002 and 2006) and a jupyter notebook to read and convert the original files that you can download from that website.
-Data from the years 2010, 2014 and 2018 can be downloaded in csv format from https://bit.ly/3DjCAfQ"
+The Spanish EES files in CSV format that are not available in the INE website (years 1995, 2002 and 2006) and a jupyter notebook to read and convert the original files that you can download from that website.
+Data from the years 2010, 2014 and 2018 can be downloaded in csv format from https://bit.ly/3DjCAfQ.
+You have to install the R package in python and, when installed, install the MicroDatosES package in the python R environment.
+After that, paste the whole folder that is in the MicroDatosES.zip file in your R folder, to update the necessary metadata files”

+"3.
+Estudiantes.ipynb : A notebook exploring different facts about the Spanish graduate students and their experience in the job market.
+We also explore the relations between learning a language and job opportunities and whether taking part in the erasmus programme has a real influence in aspects such as knowing more languages or getting a job sooner."